pacav69/cx16tileditor/readme.md

 This is the unofficial user's guide based on version 0.4a of tile editor

+### using mouse
-To use the mouse in  the tile editor add -capture to the command line of the emulator or press the keys ' ctrl+m ' to enter the tile editor
+To use the mouse in  the tile editor add -capture to the command line of the emulator or press the keys ' ctrl+m ' to enter the tile editor press the keys ' ctrl+m ' to release the mouse from the tile editor.

 ![tile editor](images/tileeditor.png)